onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

     :id: R-44569
     :target: VNF or PNF
     :keyword: MUST NOT
-    :updated: dublin
+    :updated: guilin

-    The VNF or PNF provider **MUST NOT** require additional infrastructure such as a VNF or PNF provider license server for VNF or PNF provider functions and metrics.
+    If ONAP licensing management solution is usei, the VNF or PNF provider **MUST NOT** require additional infrastructure such as a VNF or PNF provider license server for VNF or PNF provider functions and metrics.